-It’s rustic, it’s not like high-end accommodation you find in Bwindi, but to me, it has the best view in Bwindi of the forest—it’s amazing.
+It’s rustic, it’s not like the high-end accommodation you find in Bwindi, but to me, it has the best view in Bwindi of the forest—it’s amazing.
 People can also go to the Gorilla Health Center and learn about the community work we’re doing.
 That’s something that we offer to tourists and also the students and volunteers who come to visit.
 Some come and stay at the camp, but even if they don’t stay at the camp, they can still come to meet me, see the health center and we do a presentation or a seminar.”

 Alicia-Rae: How are you educating the community and what kind of impact has it had on the gorillas since the most recent, unfortunate poaching of Rafiki was poached—a 25-year-old silverback who was part of the Nkuringo gorilla group?

 Dr. Gladys Kalema-Zikusoka: “We have become much more intensive about it since the pandemic.
 There wasn’t much poaching in Bwindi before COVID-19 because there was so much tourism.
-But when the pandemic began and tourism had to be suspended for six months, not only because of the global lockdowns and preventing people making each other sick, but to prevent people from making the gorillas sick.
+But when the pandemic began and tourism had to be suspended for six months, not only because of the global lockdowns and preventing people from making each other sick but to prevent people from making the gorillas sick.
 During that time poaching went up drastically and that’s what led to the spearing of Rafiki.
 It was very sad, but after Rafiki was speared, we realized that we now needed to address hunger.

 Rafiki’s killer was given 11 years in jail, which is the longest anyone has ever been given for killing a wild animal in Uganda.
 It was a very strong message, but as long as people are hungry and desperate because tourists stop coming, it will keep happening.
-Their whole livelihood was focused around tourism.
+Their whole livelihood was focused on tourism.
 People were very hungry and the money from tourism that was helping them to buy food wasn’t there.
-People had stopped doing things like farming since tourism came along, and took jobs as porters instead, because in one day you could make what someone farming could make in one month, or one week.”
+People had stopped doing things like farming since tourism came along, and took jobs as porters instead because in one day you could make what someone farming could make in one month or one week.”

 Alicia-Rae: So how have you addressed the issue of hunger with a long-term solution in the region?